 Ticktockers are divided into classes based on their year of high school graduation.
 Each Ticktocker will hold a different position in their grade each year.
 They will each have the opportunity to serve on their class Board of Directors and will all learn parliamentary procedure.
-The skills they will learn from working on teams and learning how to conduct a meeting, will carry them into continued leadership.
+The skills they will learn from working on teams and learning how to conduct a meeting will carry them into continued leadership.

 THE PATRONESS EXPERIENCE

-We are dedicated to deepening the mother-daughter bond and spending time with our daughters while watching them grow into strong, capable, kind and compassionate women.
+The mother-daughter bond and spending time with our daughters while watching them grow into strong, capable, kind and compassionate women.
 Our Patronesses will know the satisfaction of working with other talented women who value serving the community and who want their daughters to do so as well.
 Patronesses also benefit from learning leadership strategies, new skills and making new friends by working in their teams of other Patronesses.

-OUR SIX YEAR CORE PROGRAM
+OUR SIX-YEAR CORE PROGRAM

 We have a specific plan outlined for each Ticktocker to experience during each year of their “NCL, Inc. Experience”.
-Each year, we focus on different cultural experiences, etiquette training & philanthropy/community service opportunities.
+Each year, we focus on different cultural experiences, etiquette training, leadership development & philanthropy/community service opportunities.
 We have a plan for their leadership training and exposure to holding various roles in addition to ensuring they learn parliamentary procedure.
-During the 6 years as a Ticktocker, our girls have the opportunity to hear from great speakers that range from appropriate technology use, how to write emails, college entrance strategies, kindness discussions, etiquette training among many other applicable discussions.
+During the 6 years as a Ticktocker, our girls have the opportunity to hear from great speakers that range from appropriate technology use, how to write emails, college entrance strategies, kindness discussions, and etiquette training among many other applicable discussions.

 We hold monthly meetings during the school year for our Patronesses and Ticktockers.
 Sometimes these meetings are for both Patronesses and Ticktockers and sometimes the meetings are separate.
 We offer cooking classes, speakers, group projects, card creation/decoration, etiquette training, event planning and much more during our meetings.
-Our meetings incorporate our six year core program outline for each Ticktocker grade.
+Our meetings incorporate our six-year core program outline for each Ticktocker grade.